vrandall66/front-end-submissions-public/1804/mod-3/personal-projects/Joel-OConnor/scores.md

 - Fail - There are components missing proptype validation.

 ### README Updates

 - Pass - The README.md file has been updated with a description of the project, the team, and how to get it up and running
-- Fail - The boilerplate README is still in place

 ### Code Sanitation

 The output from ESLint shows…

-* 4 - Zero complaints
 * 3 - Five or fewer complaints
-* 2 - Six to ten complaints
-* 1 - More than ten complaints

 ### Redux Architecture